yasamin-med/SCDA/README.md

 ```
 ## Training and evaluation for downstream task, classification
 In this section, we aim to train classifiers for both original and mixed (original + synthetic) ones. we used
 'densenet121','resnet34','squeezenet1.1' as classifiers but we wrote a code for other classifiers in the code, you can choose them for your project but pay attention to change their last layer to work best with your problem.
+If you want to use it for other augmentation rather than SD, put "" for adjective_list and put 0 for adjective_flag.
+Moreover, you can put train to 0 if you just want to use the test procedure.
 ```bash
 python evaluate_new.py --data_path <dir_of_dataset_local>\
  --data_test_path <path_of_test_dataset>\